U.S. Press Freedom Tracker

 The activist group Sunrise Movement organized the protest at the Krome North Service Processing Center.
 In a clip posted to the group’s Instagram, more than a dozen activists are seen sitting and standing in front of a gate into the facility while singing and holding signs.

-Decker told Creative Loafing that he was wearing National Press Photographers Association credentials around his neck and was photographing the protest.
+Decker told the U.S. Press Freedom Tracker that he had his National Press Photographers Association credentials and federal drone operator license around his neck and was photographing the protest.
 Once officers with the Miami-Dade Police and Florida Highway Patrol moved in, he began documenting the arrests of the protesters.

-“It just felt normal to do the work of photojournalism and document from the sides, to document the detainments as they were happening,” Decker said.
+“It just felt normal to do the work of photojournalism and document from the sides, to document the detainments as they were happening,” Decker told Creative Loafing.
 He added that, without warning, an officer made eye contact with him and began placing him in flex cuffs.

 “I said, ‘Hey officer, I’m a member of the press.’
 They said, ‘You were warned, you’re getting arrested,’” he recounted.
 Decker was able to speak with a Highway Patrol sergeant and identified himself as a journalist yet again, but said it was to no avail.